12 Best Beaches in the Outer Banks

 Author Michael Law is an avid kiteboarder and enjoys visiting the beaches of the Outer Banks.

-Some people say that the entire Outer Banks is one massive beach, and that would be partially correct.
+The beaches of the Outer Banks are one of North Carolina's greatest treasures.
 These barrier islands run for roughly 175 miles, a majority of them in North Carolina, and all of them are almost entirely made up of sand.

 Salvo Beach